laladevilukeluv/expenseTracker/README.md

 # Getting Started with Create React App

 # Overview
-This app enable users to track their expenses.
+This app enables users to track their expenses.

 <b>SkillSet</b>
 - HTML/CSS